 If a man is born with two testicles, he will produce sperm and semen in both.
 Tubes connect the testes to the penis where semen and sperm are moved out of the body during ejaculation.
 If one testicle is not present at birth or if one is removed at some point in life, the other testicle takes over semen and sperm production.

-There could be reduced semen production as a result of having only one testicle, but fertility is not affected in most cases.
+There could be reduced semen production as a result of having only one testicle, and sometimes it depends on why there is only one testis, but fertility is not affected in most cases.
 Let’s take a look at this in numerical terms.
 Sperm production in excess of 20 million per sample is considered normal.
 If a man produces 100 million sperm with two testicles and that number is cut in half due to the loss of one testicle, sperm production is still within normal levels.
 However, the remaining testicle will pick up sperm production so the total number of sperm may not be halved in a real life situation, so more than 50 million sperm could be produced in reality.

 What About Those Rare Cases?